mmcloughlin/addchain/README.md

 The following table shows the results of the `addchain` library on popular cryptographic exponents.
 For each one we also show the length of the [best known hand-optimized addition chain](https://briansmith.org/ecc-inversion-addition-chains-01), and the delta from the library result.
-Zero or negative delta means the `addchain` matches or exceeded results by hand.

 | Name | This Library | Best Known | Delta |
 | ---- | -----------: | ---------: | ----: |